 Long-term Debt.
-At the end of the current fiscal year, the District had total bonded debt outstanding of \$19,660,000.
+At the end of the current fiscal year, the District had total bonded debt outstanding of \$19,240,000.

-The District's total bonded debt increased by \$9,260,000 during the current fiscal year due to the issuance of new 2022 building and site bonds offset by regularly scheduled bond principal payments.
+The District's total bonded debt decreased by \$420,000 during the current fiscal year due to regularly scheduled bond principal payments.